Lightweight and Streaming Debugging

 But take care for not to create too much information such that the monitor influences or even dominates the job's workflow!
 Useful shell commands might be top, ps, free, ...

-If not a rank-wise monitor is needed, but just a node-wise one, you can simplify the monitor somewhat.
+If not a rank-wise monitor is needed, but just a node-wise one, you can specify on which ranks the monitor should run (as shown above).

-For instance, a node-wise momory monitor could be like
+For instance, a node-wise memory monitor could be like

 free -s 5 | while IFS= read -r line; do printf '%s %s\n' "$(date '+%Y-%m-%d %H:%M:%S')" "\$line"; done &> mon.\$(hostname)